rgayler/VSA_2020_presentation/README.md

     these
     [instructions](https://happygitwithr.com/new-github-first.html#new-rstudio-project-via-git-clone).

-4. Create a `past_pres` and a `figs` subdirectory of the new project because I anticipate using a lot past presentations and copying pages out of them to use as figures in the current presentation.
+4. Create a `figs` subdirectory of the new project to contain figures (which will be copied from past projects).

 5. Guard against leaking credentials to GitHub.
 This only needs to be done once per user/computer but does no harm to be repeated for each